-These carroty bars are vegan, gluten & nut free, and packed with protein thanks to lots of toothy seeds and oats, with a little shredded coconut and some spices for that carrot cake sweetness.
-Before I started a blog I was always on the look out mostly for healthy snack recipes and I’m always happy when I can come up with a new one since we, especially Graham, eat so many snacks between meals.
+These carrot bars are vegan, gluten-free nut-free, and packed with protein thanks to lots of toothsome seeds and oats, with a little shredded coconut and some spices for that carrot cake sweetness.
+Before I started OE I was always on the look out for healthy snack recipes, and I’m always happy when I can come up with a new one since we, especially Graham, eat so many snacks between meals.

 Carrot Cake Granola Bars